vboyev-MSFT/defender-docs/defender-xdr/irm-investigate-alerts-defender.md

 - Insider Risk Management Analysts
 - Insider Risk Management Investigators

+For more information on these role groups, see [Enable permissions for insider risk management](/purview/insider-risk-management-configure#step-1-required-enable-permissions-for-insider-risk-management).

 ## Investigation experience in the Microsoft Defender portal

 ### Incidents

-Insider risk management alerts about a user are correlated to a single incident to ensure a holistic approach to incident response.
+Insider risk management alerts related to a user are correlated to a single incident to ensure a holistic approach to incident response.
 This correlation allows SOC analysts to have a unified view of all alerts about a user coming from Microsoft Purview Insider Risk Management and various Defender products.
 Unifying all alerts also allows SOC analysts to view the details of devices involved in the alerts.

 You can filter incidents by choosing Microsoft Purview Insider Risk Management under **Service source**.